Eklip5e/MC-Lukey/README.md

 - Create
 - Xaero's Minimap with Additional Features
 - Applied Energistics 2
-- Backpacks
+- Sophisticated Backpacks
 - QoL Features
 - Terralith and Tectonic
 - Computer Craft
 - Farmer's Delight
 And more!
 ### FPS Friendly!
-Lukey isn't a lightweight Modpack, but it is packed with performance mods such as [Sodium](https://modrinth.com/mod/sodium), Lithium etc., that improve rendering performance, logic performance, memory usage, which helps you squeeze out even the last frame.
+Lukey isn't a lightweight Modpack, but it is packed with performance mods such as [Sodium](https://modrinth.com/mod/sodium), [Lithium](https://modrinth.com/mod/lithium) etc., that improve rendering performance, logic performance, memory usage, which helps you squeeze out even the last frame.
 ### Who needs OptiFine?
 Lukey has all the Optifine features you desire, including built-in shaders, connected textures, zoom and all the resource packs that improves and smoothes your vanilla experience.
 ### Is this hostable?
 I've also tought on that:
 **I'm planning on deploying a server zip, so you can host it in no time**
+### What if there's some problem?

-In case you're experiencing bugs, crashes, or other issues, feel free to open an issue on the [issue tracker](https://github.com/intergrav/Adrenaline/issues).
+In case you're experiencing bugs, crashes, or other issues, feel free to open an issue on the issue tracker.
 Just make sure to include necessary information like your hardware/software so that it's easier to resolve those issues.